kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 - In some cases you may be required to read portions of the Tomcat 8.5 user documentation: fine     tuning, using SSL & Certificates, etc.
 - See the [Quick Start Guide](https://www.aceql.com/DocDownload?doc=https://github.com/kawansoft/aceql-http/blob/master/README.md) for an example that uses default Tomcat configuration.

 The AceQL Web Server consists of one Java jar.
-It is started by calling a Java class ont he command line.
+It is started by calling a Java class on the command line.
 All configuration elements are defined in a Java `.properties` file, named **aceql-server.properties** file in this document.

 All communication between the client and the server uses HTTP/ HTTPS protocols. .